ares-b/blog/_posts/2021-12-26-scala-lazy-evaluation.md

 (1 to 1000000).to(LazyList)
 ```

-Lazy Lists supports almost all methods of lists, for instance, to find the second prime number between 1000 and 1000000 :
+Lazy Lists supports almost all methods of lists, for instance, to find the second odd number between 1000 and 1000000 :
 ```
 LazyList.range(1000, 1000000).filter(x => x % 2 != 0)(1)
 ```